 Understanding how to predict, prevent, and treat metastasis is one of the greatest challenges in cancer research today.
-The Mark Foundation for Cancer Research invites you to join us for a virtual symposium where leading scientists in the field will discuss their latest research addressing this important issue.
+The Mark Foundation for Cancer Research had its second virtual symposium of 2021 on October 28th, where leading scientists in the field discussed their latest research addressing this important issue.

 Valerie Weaver, PhD is a Professor in the Departments of Surgery, Bioengineering & Therapeutic Sciences and Radiation Oncology at University of California, San Francisco, and Director of the Center for Bioengineering and Tissue Regeneration in the Department of Surgery.
 Dr. Weaver’s lab examines the role of extracellular matrix remodeling and integrin signaling in cancer biology with active programs in breast cancer, pancreatic cancer, and glioblastoma.
 Her team was among the first to recognize ECM stiffness as a key regulator of tissue homeostasis and tumor evolution.
 This, and recent work from her lab demonstrating the importance of cell-intrinsic and microenvironment-mediated biochemical and biophysical cues in tissue development, tissue homeostasis and malignancy have challenged existing paradigms regarding the genetic and biochemical regulation of tissue homeostasis and cancer.
 Dr. Weaver’s work on metastasis is funded in part by a Mark Foundation Endeavor award, for which she is a principal investigator.